 Does playing Tennis cause Tennis Elbow?

 The answer is YES.
-But that is not the most common cause of Tennis elbow.
-Only 5 % of cases of tennis elbow are caused from playing tennis.
+But that is not the most common cause of it.
+Only 5 % of cases are caused from playing tennis.

 So what is Lateral Epicondylalgia?